Simulating Infant First-Person Sensorimotor Experience via Motion Retargeting from Babies to Humanoids: RETARGETING FROM INFANTS TO PHYSICAL AND VIRTUAL HUMANOIDS

 \subsection{EMFANT}

 The Embodied Model of Fetus And iNfanT (EMFANT) is a musculoskeletal simulation platform implemented in MuJoCo with a strong focus on biological plausibility.
-Its morphology is derived from infant CT/MRI data by segmentation, yielding anatomically realistic skin, bones, and muscle routing.
+Its skin surface and skeletal geometry are derived from CT/MRI-based anatomical data by segmentation, whereas muscle paths are adapted from an adult musculoskeletal model by placing the muscle origins and insertions onto the reconstructed infant skeletal model.
 The model incorporates joint coupling (e.g., cervical interactions and scapulohumeral rhythm) and infant‑appropriate range‑of‑motion limits, which provide realistic anatomical constraints.
-EMFANT comprises 17 rigid body segments and 37 DOF.
+EMFANT comprises 17 rigid body segments and 37 DoF.

 Sensor characteristics are parameterized and can be varied.
 In the configuration used in this paper, EMFANT provides: binocular vision rendered with a 90° field of view and 1000×1000 pixels per eye; proprioception with 37 DoF for the joint angles and muscle‑based signals from 162 muscle–tendon lengths; and touch from 5,000 sensors on the skin mesh distributed across the whole body.
 All sensory streams are available at 1~kHz, matching the simulation rate.